The 2023 rate and tax-supported operating and capital budgets were deemed approved by City Council on February 15.

 Toronto Police Service

-Toronto Police Service IconToronto Police Service delivers police services, in partnership with our communities, to keep Toronto the best, safest place to be.
+Toronto Police Service IconToronto Police Service delivers police services, in partnership with local communities, to keep Toronto safe.

 Toronto Police Service Budget Note